mantzaris/KeemenaPreprocessing.jl/README.md

 > **One-stop text pre-processor for Julia** - clean -> tokenise ->
 segment -> build vocabulary -> align levels -> save bundle.

+KeemenaPreprocessing.jl is a corpus-level preprocessing substrate for ML/NLP pipelines in Julia.
+It builds a deterministic PreprocessBundle from raw text using a streaming, two-pass workflow with predictable memory behavior.
+The key output is a reproducible artifact: token id streams plus offset tables and cross-level alignments (byte/char/word/sentence/etc.) suitable for downstream modeling, annotation alignment, and evaluation.

+Intended for:
+- Researchers and engineers preprocessing large corpora for training or evaluating ML/NLP models.
+- Workflows that need stable offsets/cross-references (for aligning spans, annotations, evaluation, error analysis).

+Not ideally for:
+- Users looking for a full NLP toolkit (tagging, parsing, NER, lemmatization, etc.).
+- Users wanting a library that bundles many tokenizer implementations or enforces a specific tokenizer ecosystem.

 ---

 ## What you get